naguiluz/from-the-beginning/README.md

 In "caluculator" I used simple if/elif/else statements to practice taking user inputs to do simple math.

 In "dictionary" I learned how to create key value pairs and set them into a dictionary to pull months of the year based on 3 letter codes.
 I also learned how to apply .get in order to print a message when invalid keys are used.

+In "while loop" I very simply applied the while loop structure to a number to carry out a brief sequence of addition.